Sumesh42/hospital-management-system/README.md

 ## This was my BCA project but currently i dont have the project to show on my repository.

+### Hospital management system will make the manual labour and keeping records simple and hassle free in digital systems

 *   Operating System Used : Window 8.1
 *   Software/IDE : Visual Basic 6.0
 *   Backend : MS Access